justdoinc/justdo-packages/justdo-grid-gantt/README.md

   This moves the bar end to a new time.
 Information is not saved to the database and is not persistent

+* set and get column width with setColumnWidth and columnWidth

 ### gantt-grid-formatter